notsag-dev/run-experiment-on-real-quantum-computer/README.md

     Results: {'0': 963, '1': 37}

 Congratulations!
-If you reached this point you have already run your first circuit on a real quantum computer!
+If you reached this point you have already tested your first circuit on a real quantum computer!
 Please note the noise of our results, while theoretically the qubit had a probability = 1 of having state = 0 when measured, we still observed 37 times state = 1.

+# Conclusions
+We have created a project that allows us to test a simple quantum cirquit with one qubit and one output on IBM Q's cloud.
+The process was straightforward and the tool is well worth a try because of its huge potential, also being able to work from Python using Qiskit makes it so easy to get started with it.
+What's not easy, though, is to wrap one's head around all the quantum computing concepts and physical layer issues that are not abstracted.
+At the same time, it's very early in the game for quantum computing and it looks mainly experimental for now.